 Carabao Festival is celebrated in May and is held in honor of the water buffalos.
-These animals are a prized possession in the Philippines, and are very important for all the farmers.
+These animals are a prized possession in the Philippines and are very important for all farmers.

 The water buffalo, locally known as carabao, is the national animal in the country.
 Some locals refer to this animal as the ‘kalabaw’, so do not be perturbed when you notice variations in the name of the water buffalo.

 As the national animal in the country, the locals hold a reverence for this powerful animal.
-Perhaps there is no better indication of this than the sheer enormity of the Carabao festival.
+Perhaps there is no better indication of this than the sheer enormity of the Carabao Festival.
 The event is scheduled for May each year and is held in multiple locations that include Rizal, Nueva Ecija, and Bulacan provinces.
-But the Pulilan Carabao Festival in Bulacan is by far the most grand one, with multiple entertaining events taking place during the two festival days.
+But the Pulilan Carabao Festival in Bulacan is by far the grandest one, with multiple entertaining events taking place during the two festival days.